SKim0523/Plantagram-Reverse-Engineer/README.md

 ## **User Stories:**

 ### Welcome Page (http://localhost:3000/welcome)
-1. The Welcome Page displays a register form, which requests for name, username, and email address, and two buttons: "Create Account With Tour" and "Create Account Wihtout Tour."
+1. The Welcome Page displays a registration form, which requests and requires name, username, and email address, as well as two buttons: "Create Account With Tour" and "Create Account Without Tour."
 2. A user populates requested information and clicks a button of choice.

 ### Tour Page (http://localhost:3000/tour)